 If any of these applies to you, please complete and return your declaration so your chosen charity can reclaim the tax on your donations.
 NB Inheritance tax does not count as UK income or capital gains tax.

 Why does it work out at 28* pence for every pound given?

-*When the basic rate tax changes to 20 per cent, the donation for £1 is treated as the net after tax from £1.25 (£1.25 minus 20 per cent is £1). your chosen charity get back the 25 pence.
+Although basic rate tax is currently 20%, the donation for £1 is treated as the net after tax from £1.25 (£1.25 minus 20 per cent is £1). your chosen charity get back the 25 pence.

 What if I don't pay UK tax?

 Then, unfortunately, you are not able to make a Gift Aid declaration.

 You may still pay tax on a private pension plan or a savings account, or pay capital gains tax if you sell property or shares.
 If so, please tick the Gift Aid declaration.

 Who will have access to this information about me?